PostHog/posthog.com/contents/handbook/engineering/product-design.md

 If you're shipping an entirely new feature (ie SQL for PostHog), then you should be figuring out if anyone cares, which usually means creating a v0.1, and releasing it behind a feature flag to some friendly users (pro tip - make friends by being support hero).

-Please _communicate_ what your expectation is to product design too here!
+Please _communicate_ to product design what your expectations are!

 ### T-shirt sizes